Sasser leads No. 1 Houston against Wichita State after 22-point game

 Wichita State Shockers (15-13, 8-8 AAC) at Houston Cougars (27-2, 15-1 AAC)

+The Cougars have gone 15-2 at home.
+Houston is fourth in the AAC scoring 76.1 points while shooting 47.1% from the field.

-The Shockers are 8-8 in conference play.
-Wichita State ranks seventh in the AAC with 8.4 offensive rebounds per game led by Kenny Pohto averaging 2.1.
+The Shockers are 8-8 against AAC opponents.
+Wichita State is seventh in the AAC scoring 70.7 points per game and is shooting 44.3%.

-TOP PERFORMERS: Sasser averages 2.7 made 3-pointers per game for the Cougars, scoring 17.0 points while shooting 38.2% from beyond the arc.
-Roberts is shooting 64.4% and averaging 11.4 points over the past 10 games for Houston.
+TOP PERFORMERS: Jamal Shead is averaging 9.2 points, 5.5 assists and 1.7 steals for the Cougars.
+Sasser is averaging 17.1 points over the last 10 games for Houston.

 Jaykwon Walton is averaging 14 points and 5.3 rebounds for the Shockers.
-Jaron Pierre Jr. is averaging 1.9 made 3-pointers over the last 10 games for Wichita State.
+Craig Porter Jr. is averaging 12 points, 5.8 rebounds and 4.8 assists over the last 10 games for Wichita State.

 LAST 10 GAMES: Cougars: 9-1, averaging 76.0 points, 35.6 rebounds, 15.8 assists, 7.5 steals and 4.3 blocks per game while shooting 47.2% from the field.
 Their opponents have averaged 60.9 points per game.